gazellawificom/webhook-trigger/README.md

 ### Installing

 Upload "webhook-trigger-example.php" into your project folder.
 Example: http://yourcustomsite.com/project/webhook-trigger-example.php.
-Once the file is uploaded you may then edit "gazella-sso.php" by replacing the variables with the 'XXXXXXX' values with your email address.
+Once the file is uploaded you may then edit "webhook-trigger-example.php" by replacing the variables with the 'XXXXXXX' values with your email address.

 ```
 //======================================================================//